jacobkap/crimebythenumbers/docs/functions.md

 #> [1] 4
 ```

 It returns 4, as expected.
-Since the parameter "times_t" is defaulted to FALSE, we don't need to specify that parameter if we want it to stay FALSE.
+Since the parameter `times_5` is defaulted to FALSE, we don't need to specify that parameter if we want it to stay FALSE.
 When we don't tell the function that we want it to be TRUE, the code in our "if statement" doesn't run.
-When we set "times_t" to TRUE, it runs that code.
+When we set `times_5` to TRUE, it runs that code.

 ```r